-Soft, fluffy chiffon cupcakes filled with delicate whipped cream.
-Hokkaido chiffon cupcakes are light as air and so delicious!
+Hokkaido chiffon cupcakes are soft, fluffy and filled with delicate whipped cream.
+They are light as air and so delicious!

 I must admit – in addition to Filipino desserts, I’m also a little obsessed with Japanese desserts (check out my take on Japanese Cheesecake and Baked Lava Cheese Tarts – both of which are Japanese-inspired).